 - 1 tablespoon olive oil

-- 3 cloves garlic, minced
+- 3 cloves garlic minced

-- Salt and black pepper
+- ¼ teaspoon black pepper

-- Vegetable stock or water
+- Vegetable stock or water as needed

 - Remove the stems from the mushroom and chop them up into very small pieces.